xu-hao/pds-cli-cp/README.md

 ## How to run the code

-To use the cli tools, if your mapper runs on a local host, put your spec under `config`.
+To use the cli tools, if your mapper runs on the local host, put your spec under `config`.
 Put your custom python functions under a sub dir in that dir.

 If your mapper runs on a remote host you need to manually copy them to the `config` dir.